humbertoferris/My-first-repo/README.md

 My-first-repo
 =============

-My firsto repository on GitHub
+My first repository on GitHub
+Brazilian guy, 20, and working to be a Rockstar :)